Hacker0x01/docs.hackerone.com/docs/hackers/payments-faqs.md

 ### Priority vs Normal Payments
 #### Why can’t I choose normal (local) payments instead of priority (swift) payments in a bank transfer?
 You’re unable to use normal payment options because your bank doesn’t support such options.
 You’re instead defaulted to using priority payments.
 Some international payments require a SWIFT code in order for the money to be transferred.
 Please keep in mind that there’s a fee in processing your payment.
 If you don’t want to be charged the processing fee, you can look into other payout options such as PayPal or Coinbase.

+### SEPA
+#### Is the transfer provided by CurrencyCloud a SEPA one when choosing EURO currency in the setup?
+Yes, the transfer is SEPA if you choose for a Normal payment.
+If you select for a Priority payment, it will go through Swift.

 ### Supported Currencies
 #### Why can’t I receive payments in my currency?